FedOBD: Opportunistic Block Dropout for Efficiently Training Large-scale Neural Networks through Federated Learning: The Proposed Approach

 \subsubsection{Reformulation}

-While Stochastic Quantization discussed above gives a statistically unbiased output, it is still unclear whether some choices of variables are optimal.
+Although Stochastic Quantization gives a statistically unbiased output, it is still unclear whether the form of normalization is optimal.
 It is also necessary to reformulate the problem taking the balance between compression and informativeness into consideration.
-Following the same notation, we treat the number of quantization levels $s$ and the norm $d$ as variables.
-Then, Eq.~\eqref{eq:SQrandom} becomes: